swiftdemand/swiftprotocol/README.md

 The _Salary Multiplier_ for Identity Providers is decided by the Delegated Nodes.
 An Identity Provider's salary is determined by multiplying the number of Swifts that have been claimed by Citizens under that specific Identity Provider by the Salary Multiplier.
 For example, if the Salary Multiplier is 0.01 and the Identity Provider has 100,000 active validated citizens that claimed 5,000,000 Swifts during that day, the Identity Provider will receive 50,000 Swifts at the first block after midnight UTC.

 ## Reserved Funds
-20 Billion Swifts will be reserved; these Swifts are not controlled by any central source, but are under the control of the Delegated Nodes.
-It's the responsibility of the Delegated Nodes to assign these funds on an as-needed basis to Identity Providers, Delegated Nodes, Swift Citizens, or Swift Accounts in an effort to further the success of the Swift Protocol.
+20 Billion Swifts will be reserved; these Swifts are not controlled by any central source.
+Delegated Nodes have the ability to award these funds to proposals with a majority vote.
+It's the responsibility of the Delegated Nodes to assign these funds on an as-needed basis to Identity Providers, Delegated Nodes, Swift Citizens, or Swift Entities in an effort to further the success of the Swift Protocol.

 ### Funding Proposals
 When a Swift Citizen or Identity Provider requires funds to perform some task, they must submit a public funding proposal.
 This proposal will be written in plain text, signed with the requester's private key and then added to the blockchain.
 Nodes will then have one week to vote on the proposal.
 Non-votes are counted as "No"s.
 A majority consensus is required for the funds to be transferred.

 ## Consensus Protocol
 A new consensus mechanism is used in the Swift Protocol that allows for extremely fast block times while still being trustable.
-The Swift Protocol uses a modified version of the Delegated Byzantine Fault Tolerance algorithm implemented by NEO<sup>[[7]](#7)</sup>.
+The Swift Protocol uses a modified version of delegated Byzantine Fault Tolerance, implemented by NEO<sup>[[7]](#7)</sup>.
 Instead of having each block signed by a majority of the nodes, consensus will be decided based on the longest chain.

 ### Selecting Forgers
-When Delegated Nodes are elected, they are placed into a list of blocks that are permitted to forge blocks, ordered by the amount of votes received.
+When Delegated Nodes are elected, they are placed into an ordered list of Delegated Nodes that are permitted to forge blocks.
+The ordering is determined by the amount of votes that each Delegated Node has received during an election.
 Nodes will then take turns forging blocks round-robin.
 When it's a node's turn to create a block, they will have a ten-second window to forge a block.
 If no block is forged during this duration, the next Delegated Node on the list will also have permission to forge a new block.
 This will be achieved by using a timestamp server <sup>[[6]](#6)</sup>.

 ### Consensus
 Consensus is decided by following the longest chain.
 Delegated Nodes that attempt to perform a double-spend attack by signing multiple blocks will promptly be [banned by other Delegated Nodes](#delegated-node-voting).